This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 An easy give for Google?

 The commitments offered by Google are not new or surprising.
-In July 2022, Google announced a pilot program to support billing alternatives in non-gaming apps for EEA users as part of their plans to comply with the Digital Markets Act (DMA), which prohibits tying of payment systems.
+In July 2022, Google announced a pilot program to support billing alternatives in non-games apps for EEA users as part of their plans to comply with the Digital Markets Act (DMA), which prohibits tying of payment systems.
 By accepting the proposed commitments, the CMA will secure equivalence for UK users.

 While this may be a “low cost” resolution of the CMA’s investigation for Google in that the incremental "give" on top of the DMA is limited, it remains under scrutiny for its Play Store practices.
 A class action pending before the UK’s Competition Appeal Tribunal includes allegations that Google abused its dominant position in relation to GPB, as well as through conduct that the commitments do not address: (i) bundling the Play Store with other proprietary apps; (ii) imposing contractual and technical restrictions on the ability of developers to distribute apps via distribution channels other than the Play Store; and (iii) charging excessive and unfair service fees on in-app purchases.
 A CMA infringement finding would have made it more difficult for Google to defend this claim, but if the commitments are finally accepted, Google will have avoided this risk.